sen-tou/dot/README.md

-# Stvbyr dot files
+# Stvbyr dotfiles

-These are my dot files that I am currently using.
+These are my dotfiles that I am currently using.

-**Note:** There are of course no tools in this repo.
-You have to install them in addition to using this repo.
-For example zsh and oh-my-zsh.
 **Note:** I do not take responsibility for lost files.
 Read this manual carefully and take a look at the source yourself.
 If you spot something I would be happy to receive an issue/pr.
 Use at your own risk.